eaobservatory/hedwig/doc/maint/customize.rst

     Hedwig database access methods are typically given names starting with a verb such as `add`, `delete`, `get`, `search`, `set`, `sync` or `update`.

+    In the following example we allow queries to be performed for multiple proposals at once by using :func:`~hedwig.util.is_list_like` to check whether multiple `proposal_id` values have been given.
+    If so we assign the corresponding column to `iter_field` and then, in the transaction `with` block, use :meth:`~hedwig.db.control.Database._iter_stmt` to generate a series of
+    queries, each for a block of proposals.
+    (The size of these blocks is controlled by the database access object's `query_block_size` attribute.)
+    If `iter_field` is `None` then
+    :meth:`~hedwig.db.control.Database._iter_stmt`
+    simply returns the statement as-is,
+    so we don't need a second version of the query execution step for the single-proposal case.

     .. literalinclude:: /../lib/hedwig/facility/example/control.py
         :lines: 18-